Zulqarnain Haider (cricketer)

 Zulqarnain Haider (ذولقرنین حیدر, born 23 April 1986) is a Pakistani former cricketer who has played for the national team.
 He had a very short international career and dramatically announced his retirement after a cameo innings of last wicket victory in the fourth ODI of the series against South Africa in 2010.
 He fled to London fearing threats from bookies.

-Having played for Pakistan Under-19s, Zulqarnain was called up to the senior national side in 2010 as a cover for the wicket-keeper Kamran Akmal during the tour of England.
+Having played for Pakistan Under-19s, Zulqarnain was called up to the senior national side in 2010 as a cover for wicketkeeper Kamran Akmal during the tour of England.
 Zulqarnain made his Test debut during the tour, but a broken finger limited him to just one match.
-Later, that year he made his One Day International (ODI) debut against South Africa, against whom he has played all four of his ODIs to date.
+Later that year, he made his One Day International (ODI) debut against South Africa, against whom he has played all four of his ODIs to date.
 After the fourth match, Zulqarnain fled to London amid fears for his safety.

-The right-handed batsman, Zulqarnain, has represented both Lahore Blues and Pakistan Telecommunication Company Limited in Pakistani domestic cricket, and now plays for Zarai Taraqiati Bank Ltd.
+A right-handed batsman, Zulqarnain, has represented both Lahore Blues and Pakistan Telecommunication Company Limited in Pakistani domestic cricket, and now plays for Zarai Taraqiati Bank Ltd.

 Early and personal life

 Haider was born in the Pakistani city of Lahore.
 His mother died from cancer in 1998 when he was 12.
-He decided that he would donate half his match fee from his test debut to the Shaukat Khanum Memorial Cancer Hospital & Research Centre.
+He decided to donate half his match fee from his test debut to the Shaukat Khanum Memorial Cancer Hospital & Research Centre.
 In August 2010, Haider's father, who was suffering from hepatitis C, slipped into a coma.

 International career

-With regular wicket-keeper Kamran Akmal suffering from a prolonged period of poor form in both his roles as wicketkeeper and batsman, Pakistan were searching for a backup.
-Resultantly, Zulqarnain was drafted into Pakistan's 17-man squad for the tour to the South Africa in January 2007.
+With regular wicketkeeper Kamran Akmal suffering from a prolonged period of poor form in both his roles as wicketkeeper and batsman, Pakistan were searching for a backup.
+Zulqarnain was drafted into Pakistan's 17-man squad for the tour to South Africa in January 2007.
 He made his Twenty20 International debut on the tour, assuming wicketkeeping duties from Akmal who acted as a specialist batsman.
-South Africa won by ten wickets, and Zulqarnain contributed just five runs to the Pakistan's total of 129 all out.
+South Africa won by ten wickets, and Zulqarnain contributed just five runs to Pakistan's total of 129 all out.